Meuse → Mosel → Rhine - The Netherlands

 Fig.2 - Marker KM 0.1 of ARK.

 To get to the ARK from the Markermeer, you have to enter the IJ by using the Oranjesluizen.
 Use VHF 60 to communicate with the lock operator.
 During summertime it might be very busy.
 Entering the IJ and the ARK, make sure that you show your intentions by clear navigation.
+This because you immediately will enter one of the busiest sections of the IJ:

-When exiting the Oranjesluizen, you immediately hit km 00.0 of to the ARK.
+When exiting the Oranjesluizen, you almost immediately hit km 00.0 of the ARK.
 Right now you can choose to refuel at the north side of the IJ.
 This is up to you.
 This is where the route to the mouth of the real canal part of the ARK is:

 • Head for buoy "Stomp IJ 18" (RED)